nsimon/ethereum-demo-scripts/README.md

 Each script logs to its own logfile, providing a detailed execution log.

-__Script 1__: Creates a local ethereum node structure and associated startnode.sh script to start the node.
+**Script 1**: Creates a local ethereum node structure and associated startnode.sh script to start the node.

-__Script 2__: Creates, deploys, and tests a smart contract with web3 and nodejs on a local testrpc node.
+**Script 2**: Creates, deploys, and tests a smart contract with web3 and nodejs on a local testrpc node.

-__Script 3__: Creates, deploys, and tests a smart contract with truffle on a local testrpc node.
+**Script 3**: Creates, deploys, and tests a smart contract with truffle on a local testrpc node.

-The ethereum-demo-scripts were tested in a bash shell on Ubuntu Linux 16.04.3 LTS.
+These ethereum-demo-scripts were tested in a bash shell on Ubuntu Linux 16.04.3 LTS.
 The scripts should also run in a Mac terminal, but has not been tested.
 Prerequisites are listed below.

-## Getting Started

-These instructions will help you get the project up and running on your local machine for development and testing purposes.

 ### Prerequisites